Defining Global Objects¶

 Why¶

-Compare variants A and B.
+Compare Variant A and Variant B.

-In variant A you choose Functions
+In Variant A, you choose Functions

 as an object and then select the custom function.
-In variant B you choose the global object and then it's action.
-The global object and it's actions can be seen in the Object Tree:
+In Variant B, you choose the global object and then its action.
+The global object and its actions can be seen in the Object Tree:

 How¶